pgierz/pyesm/docs/usage/dev/Dev_05_SimCycle.rst

    :height: 400px
    :align: center

-Calling the cleanup method would look like this:
+Calling the :meth:`cleanup <pyesm.component.ComponentCompute.cleanup>` method would look like this:

 .. code-block:: python